synthesized-io/insight/docs/core/user_guide/annotations.rst

 Address
 -------

-Similarly, an ``Address`` annotation allows Synthesized to generate fake address details.
-Currently, only UK addresses can be generated.
+Similarly, an :class:`~synthesized.metadata.value.Address` annotation allows Synthesized to generate fake address details.
+Currently, only
+UK addresses can be generated.

 .. ipython:: python